 What's the best way to become a stronger, faster runner?
 You might think the answer is just to run more.
 While that's part of it, the equation isn't always that simple.

-Running is a repetitive, high-impact activity that poses a significant injury risk.
+Running is a repetitive, high-impact activity that poses a risk of overuse injury.
 In one study of 300 runners who logged at least five miles per week, two-thirds developed at least one injury during a two-year period, according to a 2018 study published in the American Journal of Sports Medicine.
+And even minor injuries can be enough to derail your training program or stunt your progress.

 Because you can go faster and see more, cycling provides a welcome mental break from running, says Lucas Larson, general manager and coach at Heartbreak Hill Running Company in Chicago.
 It's also a lower-impact way to get cardiovascular benefits similar to running.
 In other words, you can pedal your way to a stronger heart and lungs with less pounding on your legs.